DLHub-Argonne/dlhub_sdk/README.md

 pip install -e .
 ```

-`dlhub_toolbox` is not yet on PyPi.
+`dlhub_sdk` is not yet on PyPi.
 So, you have to install it by first cloning the repository and then calling `pip install -e .`

 ## Example Usage